SharePoint Online outage on

 To answer this question objectively, we took an analytical approach.

-Using the data from our own product, StatusGator, we examined the status pages of the top 2,836 SaaS companies and cloud vendors, including notable names like Zoom, Cloudflare, Slack, GitHub, and Azure
+Using the data from our product, StatusGator, we examined thousands of status pages.
+To do this, we scanned the status pages of the top 2,836 SaaS companies and cloud vendors.
+This includes some notable names like Zoom, Cloudflare, Slack, GitHub, and Azure

-Our analysis aimed to identify which providers these companies used for their own status pages.
+Our analysis aimed to identify which providers these companies used for their status pages.

 We then organized this information into a spreadsheet to showcase the popularity of each status page provider in 2024.